Necessary and Sufficient Conditions for Inverse Reinforcement Learning of Bayesian Stopping Time Problems: Example 1. IRL for sequential hypothesis testing (SHT)

 where $\alpha_{\agent},\beta_{\agent}$ are the threshold values of the stationary strategy $\stoptime_{\agent}$ chosen by the Bayesian agent in environment $\agent$. {\value{enumi}} \end{enumerate}

-{\em Remarks}: (i) \ref{asmp:SHT1} specifies additional information the inverse learner has for performing IRL for SHT by recording the agent decisions over $\numtrials\rightarrow\infty$ independent trials.
+{\em Remarks}: (i) Assumption \ref{asmp:SHT1} specifies additional information the inverse learner has for performing IRL for SHT by recording the agent decisions over $\numtrials\rightarrow\infty$ independent trials.
 Since the continue cost is 1, the expected cumulative continue cost is simply the expected stopping time of the agent.
-The inverse learner obtains an a.s. consistent estimate of the expected stopping time by computing the sample average of the $\numtrials$ stopping times. (ii) \ref{asmp:SHT2} and \ref{asmp:SHT3} comprise partial information the inverse learner has about the stopping strategies chosen by the agent and its observation likelihood.
-An important consequence is that the expected stopping cost of the SHT agent (\ref{eqn:opt_stop_time}), which is a complicated function of the unobserved observation likelihood $\oprob$, can now be formulated as a linear function of the observed agent action selection policy $\actselectagent{\agent}$
+The inverse learner obtains an a.s.\ consistent estimate of the expected stopping time by computing the sample average of the $\numtrials$ stopping times. \blue{Since the expected continue cost is simply the expected stopping time of the agent and known to the inverse learner, it is no more a feasible variable in the feasibility equations \eqref{eqn:NIAC_def}.
+This yields a smaller feasibility set for the stopping costs.}\\ (ii) Assumption \ref{asmp:SHT2} comprises partial information the inverse learner has about the stopping strategies chosen by the agent and its observation likelihood. \blue{Since the optimal stopping strategy is well-known to have a threshold structure~\cite{LVJ87}, the inverse learner only needs to compare the expected cost incurred from threshold policies to check for optimality and achieving IRL.\\ (iii) Assumption \ref{asmp:SHT3} ensures the expected stopping cost of the SHT agent $\grosspayoff(\stoptime_{\agent},\utilitysymbol)$~\eqref{eqn:opt_stop_time} that depends on the unobserved strategy $\stoptime_\agent$ can be expressed in terms of the induced action selection policy $\actselectagent{\agent}$ for any stopping cost $\utilitysymbol$, i.e.\,, $\grosspayoff(\stoptime_{\agent},\utilitysymbolagent{\agenttwo})= \E_{p_\agent(\action)} \{\E_{\state\sim p_\agent(\cdot|\action)}\{\utilitysymbol(\state,\action)\}\}$. }

-The above reformulation together with $\datainf(\SHT)$ (\ref{eqn:dataset_SHT}) results in a linear feasibility problem the inverse learner needs to solve to achieve IRL for inverse SHT.